Jānis Podžus

-Jānis Podžus (born 29 June 1994) is a Latvian tennis player.
+Jānis Podžus (born 29 June 1994) is a retired Latvian tennis player.

 Podžus has a career high ATP singles ranking of 675 achieved on 2 March 2015.
 He also has a career high ATP doubles ranking of 634 achieved on 12 August 2019.

 Podžus has represented Latvia at the Davis Cup where he has a W/L record of 0–10.

 Podžus has a twin brother Mārtiņš Podžus is also a tennis player.

+His last official match was a double's game together with his brother in September 2019, when they were defeated by Patrik Niklas-Salminen of Finland and Mans Dahlberg of Sweden.